 Topiramate is an antiseizure medication (ASM) used in monotherapy or as adjunctive therapy in the treatment of generalised tonic-clonic seizures, focal seizures with or without secondary generalisation, and seizures associated with Lennox-Gastaut syndrome.
 Topiramate is also licensed for the prophylaxis of migraine.

 The majority of the available epidemiological data relate to topiramate use in pregnancy for the treatment of epilepsy.
-Gestational topiramate exposure has been associated with elevated risks of overall malformation (up to 2-fold increased) and orofacial clefts (up to 6-fold increased).
-Exposure has also been associated with increased risk of neurodevelopmental impairment including autism spectrum disorder (up to 2.8-fold increased), intellectual disability (up to 3.9-fold increased) and any neurodevelopmental disorder (up to 2.3-fold increased).
+Gestational topiramate exposure has been associated with elevated risks of overall malformation (up to 2-fold increased, absolute risk ~6%) and orofacial clefts (up to 6-fold increased, absolute risk ~0.6%).
+Exposure has also been associated with increased risk of neurodevelopmental impairment (up to 2.3-fold increased, absolute risk ~9%), specifically including autism spectrum disorder (ASD) (up to 2.8-fold increased, absolute risk ~3%), attention deficit hyperactivity disorder (ADHD) (up to 2.4-fold increased, absolute risk ~5%) and intellectual disability (up to 3.9-fold increased, absolute risk ~8%).

 Studies have suggested dose-related increased risks of both malformation and neurodevelopmental impairment, with higher risks associated with doses >100mg/day.
 However, increased risks of any neurodevelopmental disorder have also been described following doses <100mg/day.